University access; your right to privacy

 Degrees of privacy

 If you are a supervisor who has access to an employee’s files or e-mail, or have been designated by a supervisor to access another employee’s files or e-mail, you should be careful to avoid reading personal items that may be stored in the same area.
 For example, upon learning that an e-mail or voice mail message is personal, and not business-related, the supervisor or designee should immediately exit the file or message.
 The supervisor or designee should be careful to avoid examining any personal information the University may provide to the employee via password access, such as benefits or payroll data.
 When an employee leaves the University, the employee normally should be given the opportunity to remove any personal files or e-mail from University computers and other University-owned networked devices before departure.
 Departing employees are not entitled to remove, destroy or copy any of the business-related documents entrusted to their care or created by them during their employment, unless otherwise permitted by the University.
-The University’s Record Retention Policy also must be observed.
-The current University Record Retention Policy may be seen at www.princeton.edu/records, but the University Records Manager is working on new guidelines.
+The University’s record retention policy also must be observed.
+See University Records Management at www.princeton.edu/records.
 Where the Office of the General Counsel has issued a “Legal Hold Notice,” individuals may be required to suspend regular retention practices and to retain information until further notice from the Office of the General Counsel, including after an employee’s departure from the University.

 Supervisors are encouraged to communicate the University's expectations regarding privacy of employee files and e-mail, and to remind employees of these expectations periodically.
 Supervisors also are expected to take prompt action to retrieve or preserve employee files needed to continue the work of the department when an employee is about to separate from the University.